pmd/pmd/docs/pages/pmd/languages/xml.md

 While other languages use {% jdoc core::lang.rule.XPathRule %} to create XPath rules, the use of this class is not recommended for XML languages.
-Instead, since 6.44.0, you are advised to use {% xml::lang.xml.rule.DomXPathRule %}.
+Instead, since 6.44.0, you are advised to use {% jdoc xml::lang.xml.rule.DomXPathRule %}.
 This rule class interprets XPath queries exactly as regular XPath, while `XPathRule` works on a wrapper for the DOM which is inconsistent with the XPath spec.
 Since `DomXPathRule` conforms to the XPath spec, you can